Machine Learning with Unix Pipes

 And we're done. 😁

-A full model trained on the command-line that can be used anywhere stdin
+A full model trained on the command-line that can be used anywhere `stdin` is supported!

 There are other ways to use (and even train) this model (including HTTP and soon WebSockets), but those